This easy-to-use banking app is the ideal match for your spending habits

 Pros and cons of Starling Bank

-- An account up and running in 20 minutes.
+- Account is up and running in 20 minutes.

 - Contactless bank card delivered within a week.